rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 IMO, the popularity of easy and the unpopularity of simple are a systemic problem in today’s programming and elsewhere.

-Next section discusses examples of code which was kept easy and ended up complex.
+Next section discusses examples of code which was implemented to be easy and ended up complex.

 ## Extraneous loads that grow